mrismanaziz/Reforestation/README.md

-## Why was the picture sent to prison?
-It was framed.
+## What does an angry pepper do?
+It gets jalapeño face.